Do you feel cheated by your insurance company?

 Most of the time, the insured does not know he/she is being treated unfairly.
 The insured is at a disadvantage when dealing with a trained and knowledgeable insurance adjuster whom he/she assumes is looking out for him/her.

-To help avoid becoming a victim of your insurance company’s bad faith conduct, you need to know the rules an insurance company must follow to avoid “bad faith.”
+Know the rules an insurance company must follow to avoid “bad faith.”

 - Insurance company must treat its policy holder’s interests with equal regard as it does its own interests and can’t simply look for reasons to deny a claim.